Egyptian Judge Frees Attackers Who Knifed Christian

 “During the first reconciliation meeting, I told the attorney general everything and told him that I am dropping the charges under the Salafi threats,” he said.
 “After all that, I saw that the police did nothing to arrest any of them, and they are all free.”

-A final factor was a request from Bishop Sharoubeem, the Coptic Orthodox bishop of Qena, who asked him to drop the case, according to Metry.
+A final factor was a request from Bishop Sharoubeem, the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox bishop of Qena, who asked him to drop the case, according to Metry.

 “He asked me to drop the case, but I insisted on not dropping the case at all.
 I insisted on getting my rights back,” he said.
 “But when a bishop comes and asks you to drop the case, what else could you do other than following his advice?
 He told me that they might try and attack or burn the local church if I didn’t drop the case.”